AymanAltairi73/AymanAltairi73/README.md

 # 💫 About Me:
-▎About Me<br><br>Frontend mobile developer specializing in mobile application development using Flutter framework, and full-stack web Applications using larvel.
+▎About Me<br><br>I'm Frontend mobile developer specializing in mobile application development using Flutter framework, and full-stack web Applications using larvel.

 ## 🌐 Socials: